 The Challenges of Energy Poverty in Sierra Leone

-Today, Optim Energy has been making strides towards improvements and expansion.
-It has generated power for 150 households and 15 schools while free of charge.
-Optim Energy has also grown into “a larger initiative aiming to shrink greenhouse gas emissions, educate citizens about energy efficiency, and build a sustainable energy sector in Sierra Leone.”
-There was a 5% improvement in energy access in 2019, where Jeremiah’s machine operates.
+Today, Optim Energy is making strides toward improvements and expansion.
+It has generated power for 150 households and 15 schools, free of charge.
+Optim Energy has also grown into “a larger initiative aiming to shrink greenhouse gas emissions, educate citizens about energy efficiency and build a sustainable energy sector in Sierra Leone.”
+In 2019, there was a 5% improvement in energy access in “the local community grid in the rural area where [Thoronka] operates.”
 That is 3% above the average for Sierra Leone, which has risen by 65% since the early 2000s.
-The problem with this increase is how underdeveloped their energy systems are, which cannot meet the population’s demand.
-“Over 89% of the population live without electricity, and nearly 96% rely on traditional solid biomass for cooking.”
+The problem with this increase is how underdeveloped the nation’s energy systems are in meeting the population’s demand.
+Overall, in Sierra Leone, more than “89% of the population live without electricity and nearly 96% rely on traditional solid biomass for cooking.”
 Improvements that inventors like Jeremiah Thoronka create will aid the energy poverty in Sierra Leone.

 Energy poverty is complex, and a solution will take years, yet innovations and creators make strides daily.
-Communities receiving education into leadership and ingenuity will spark a new generation of out-of-the-box thinkers.
+Communities receiving an education that will spark leadership and ingenuity will create a new generation of out-of-the-box thinkers.
 Companies that are creating clean, renewable energy are expanding and improving.
 The future of energy access is bright.
 It will take collaboration to fight energy inequality.
-Until then, Jeremiah Thoronka will continue impressing the world, and those he inspires will follow in his steps.
+Until then, Jeremiah Thoronka will continue impressing the world and those he inspires will follow in his steps.

 – Anna Montgomery